 - 1. Difficulty and effort required.
-The level of difficulty of the project chosen and how much effort is required to complete the project (relative to the number of students working on the project). - 2.
+The level of difficulty of the project chosen and how much effort is required to complete the project. - 2.
 Correctness.
 The software functions correctly (i.e., has no bugs). - 3.
 Design quality.
 The extent to which the overall structure of the software was well planned. - 4.
 Usability.
-The software is easy to use.

-- 5. Style.
+The software is easy to use. - 5.
+Style.
 Good coding style is employed.
-There are many aspects to good coding style as discussed in the course, such as: const correctness, using meaningful identifier names, using consistent naming conventions, avoiding unnecessary global variables, making appropriate use of libraries, avoiding unnecessary code duplication, and so on. - 6.
+There are many aspects to good coding style as discussed in the course, such as: the use of meaningful identifier names, the proper use of const, consistent naming conventions, the avoidance of unnecessary global variables, making appropriate use of libraries, and so on. - 6.
 Efficiency.
 The code is reasonably efficient.
 (The code does not need to be highly optimized, but it should not be grossly inefficient.) - 7.
 Code documentation.
 The code is fully commented, and the comments are concise and understandable. - 8.
 User documentation.
 How to run the software is clearly explained.
 The format of any input or output files used by the program are clearly specified. - 9.
 Creativity.
 The extent to which the project is innovative, either in the choice of problem to solve or in the manner in which the problem is solved. - 10.
 Coolness factor.
-The extent to which the software makes people say "Wow, that's cool!". - 11.
-Effective demonstration.
+The extent to which the software makes people say "Wow, that's cool!".

+11. Effective demonstration.
 The software builds properly and the demonstration script runs successfully.
 The demonstration video presents the software well.

 The correctness of the code is extremely important.
-The student is expected to test their software thoroughly in order to ensure that it has no bugs.
+The student is expected to test their software well in order to ensure that it has no bugs.
 Situations involving bad user input, invalid user requests, and such must be handled gracefully.
 Moreover, it should not be assumed that the software will only be run using the demonstration script and/or datasets provided.
 For example, other datasets may be used.
 Code that does not work properly will be penalized.